R44VC0RP/express-mandarin3d/README.md

 - [ ] (server) Create cart management
 - [ ] (client) Create admin panel and login
 - [ ] (server) Setup authentication

+## Order Flow

+1. User uploads file to be sliced
+IF (FILE is ABLE TO BE SLICED):
+    get mass, dimensions
+    create product in stripe
+    create file in database (attach stripe product id)